stephane-klein/atomic-os-playground/install-coreos-iso-on-qemu-with-luks/README.md

     edk2-ovmf
 ```

+**Getting started**

-Download the stable x86_64 metal ISO, generate the Ignition configuration, and build the custom ISO:
+Download the stable `x86_64` metal ISO, generate the Ignition configuration, and build the custom ISO:

 ```sh